Christ’s “cut off” Detailed Hundreds of Years Beforehand

 the iniquity of us all.

-We saw in Corrupted … missing the target, that a biblical definition of sin is ‘missing the intended target’.
+The Bible defines sin as ‘missing the intended target’.
 Like a bent arrow we go our ‘own way’.
-This Servant will carry that same sin (iniquity) that we have brought forth.
+This Servant will carry that sin (iniquity) which we caused.

 He was oppressed and afflicted,Isaiah 53:7

 yet he did not open his mouth;

 he was led like a lamb to the slaughter,

 and as a sheep before its shearers is silent,

 The Servant will be like a lamb going to the ‘slaughter’.
 But he will not protest or even ‘open his mouth’.
 Abraham had a ram substitute for his son and Abraham sacrificed the ram in place of Isaac.
 This coming Servant would carry a similar role as that ram.

 By oppression and judgment he was taken away.Isaiah 53:8

 For he was cut off from the land of the living;